 Output value change in slopes is determined by parameters in the WAVE.
 Output change is activated by the input trigger (refer to section 5.2.2).
 Program WAVE parameters are activated by the Program subsystem.
-For WAVE related commands, refer to section 4.14.7.
+For WAVE related commands, refer to section 4.15.7.

-Set the operation mode by [SOURce]:CURRent:MODE <DSC> and/or [SOURce]:VOLTage:MODE <DSC> command/s.
+Set the operation mode by [SOURce]:CURRent:MODE <DSC> and/or [SOURce]:VOLTage:MODE <DSC> command/s (refer to section 4.15.8).